Resilient Urban Centres and Surrounds (RUCaS)

 Battambang, Cambodia

-As Cambodia’s second largest city, Battambang is the economic hub in the country’s northwest region.
-The city has experienced significant population growth and urbanisation over the past 2 decades.
-A priority of the city is urban street and public space management, particularly the streets connecting the Sangkae River and the Battambang Royal Railway Station.
+As Cambodia’s second largest city, Battambang is the economic hub in the country’s western region.
+The city has experienced significant population growth and urbanisation over the past 2 decades, but retains a city centre celebrating its historical buildings.
+A priority for growth in tourism, urban amenity and public space management is the area between the Sangkae River and the Battambang Royal Railway Station.

 Image